Daria Kuvakina: Kickboxing career

 Kuvakina made her professional debut against Diana Voloshina at the September 15, 2023, Cup of Lotus event, in a -56 kilogram bout held during the preliminary portion of the card.
 She won the fight by unanimous decision.

 Kuvakina faced Elena Ohapkina at FKR PRO 8 on February 22, 2024 at the RED ARENA in Krasnaya Polyana in Sochi, Russia.
 She won the fight by unanimous decision.

 Kuvakina faced the WAKO-Pro European and World champion Débora Évora at Ural FC 8: Asbarov v Boardman on October 16, 2024.

 Kuvakina faced Sudenur Bostanci at FKR PRO 10 on February 15, 2023.
 She knocked her opponent down once in the final round and won the fight by unanimous decision, with all three judges awarding her every round of the bout.

 Kuvkina faced Marilyn Contin for the vacant WKF K-1 world title at Ural FC 10.
 She won the fight by unanimous decision after scoring a fifth round knockdown with scores of 50—46, 50—44 and 50—43.

+Kuvakina faced Fatma Gökçe at Ural FC: Governor's Cup on August 28, 2026, with the symbolic Perm Krai Governor's Cup being awarded to the winner.
+She won the fight by unanimous decision.